dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 its current state.

-If you want to start an application up in the debugger, so that you can examine its initial state, you want the application’s library and the libraries it uses to initialize completely before the debugger pauses it.
-To do this, you need to specify the application’s *start function*.
+If you want to start an application up in the debugger, so that you can examine its initial state, you want the application's library and the libraries it uses to initialize completely before the debugger pauses it.
+To do this, you need to specify the application's *start function*.
 A start function is a function that the application calls upon startup to set things running, such as a call to start an event loop in a windowing application.
 See :ref:`start-function` for details.